Closing the Kidney Care Gap in Hispanic and Latino Communities

 National Hispanic Heritage Month, celebrated September 15 to October 15, is a time to celebrate the cultural contributions of Hispanic and Latino Americans.
 It’s also an opportunity to highlight the disproportionate impact of kidney disease on these communities and the essential role kidney dialysis providers play in delivering life-sustaining care.

-For Hispanic patients living with kidney failure, dialysis providers are a vital lifeline.
+For Hispanic and Latino American patients living with kidney failure, dialysis providers are a vital lifeline.
 Dialysis not only sustains life but helps patients remain active in their families and communities.
 Providers are increasingly taking steps to address disparities by:

 Offering bilingual staff and patient education materials.